gatling/gatling/src/sphinx/http/websocket.rst

 Close
 -----

-When you're done with a websocket, you can close it:
+When you're done with a WebSocket, you can close it:

 ``close``